vmtk/SlicerExtension-VMTK/Docs/QuickArterySegmentation.md

 If no segmentation node is specified, one will be created, and it will persist across runs.
 An arbitrary segmentation node may also be provided.
 Segments will be added to the segmentation node, one for each input fiducial.

-**Flood filling parameters**
+**Parameters of the segment editor effects**

-Please refer to the manual of '[Segment editor extra effects](https://github.com/lassoan/SlicerSegmentEditorExtraEffects)' for their meaning.
-In brief, high values are needed for 'Intensity tolerance' with contrasted CT angiograms; increasing the value of 'Neighbourhood size' prevents leakage during segmentation.
+*Flood filling*: Please refer to the manual of '[Segment editor extra effects](https://github.com/lassoan/SlicerSegmentEditorExtraEffects)' for their meaning.
+In brief, high values are needed for 'Intensity tolerance' with contrasted CT angiograms; increasing the value of 'Neighbourhood size' limits leakage during segmentation.

+*Smoothing*: the 'Closing' operation of this effect can be optionally applied to remove holes in the segment.

 **Extract centerlines**